Do you want to enable Imagick on your WordPress website?

 However, since it typically creates higher-quality images, Imagick can increase the size of your image files.
 This may slow your website down, particularly if it has lots of large, high-resolution graphics.

-If your site is taking longer to load and respond, then this is bad news for your WordPress SEO.
+If your site takes a long time to load, then this is bad news for your WordPress SEO.
 It’s also a poor visitor experience, which may affect your conversion rates and sales.

 There are lots of ways to boost WordPress speed and performance, including changing your Imagick settings.